 Based on the Bylaws, decision-making authority at Jikoji is vested in its Guding Teacher, now Shoho Michael Newhall, subject to the overall authority of the Board.
 He sometimes appoints others to assume responsibility or oversight management for various aspects of Jikoji's operations.

 Committees have been set up to manage tactical aspects of Jikoji.
-Standing committees currently include the Residents, and the Finance and Practice committees.
-Ad Hoc committees may be set up from time to time by the Board or Guiding Teacher, who also has authority to appoint and remove committee members.
+Standing committees currently include: Residents, Facilities, Finance and Practice committees.
+Ad Hoc and new committees may be set up from time to time by the Board or Guiding Teacher, who also has authority to appoint and remove committee members.

 Jikoji's Residents are responsible for its ongoing operations.